March 21, 2010, CELEBRATING BLACK HISTORY

 *Willie Daniels: Died early Sunday morning, September 19, 2021, at 71.
 In support of female AJ Brown, Willie continued to paint with her.
 Brown taught her granddaughter "Salsa" to paint; Willie began back porch lessons with Salsa when she was nine.

-At age ten, with the teachings of Willie Daniels, Salsa became a member of the 4th Generation.
+At age ten, Salsa became a member of the 4th Generation through Willie Daniels's teachings.
 Willie Daniels has a legacy.

 *Rodney Demps: died June 17, 2020, no attendance, no family paints